-Now that I'm on the edge of time, I can talk about some things without fear of repentance.
+Now that I'm on the edge of time, I can talk about some things without fear of regret.
 And the first thing I want to tell you is about a good literary book.
 Seek the beauty of your solitude with a good book in hand.
 And travel while dreaming.
 This is the most creative loneliness.
 And it's the only way to experience yourself.
 The only way to feel free.
-And that, above all, will help you reach the cognitive experience of yourself and the world.
+And that, above all, will help you to know yourself and the world.

 But you will also initiate your spirit into beauty.
 To discover it in the minimum that is given to you.

-Practice your observation, so that you can discern the beauty even in all the ugliness.
+Exercise your observation, so that you can discern the beauty even in all the ugliness.
 I have always given great importance to the exercise of observation.
 It makes you think fast.
-The perception becomes sharp.
+Your perception becomes sharp.
 It makes judgment straightforward and correct.
 And then, become yourself the poet so that you can produce beauty.
-Poet is not the one who writes poems.
+Poet is not the only one who writes poems.

 Poet is the one who creates beauty in his life.
 He who cultivated his soul and spirit in such a way that, in the sense of beauty, he sees justice and reconciliation, purity.